av-guy/denon_dn_900_r/README.md

 ## Disclaimer

 This module is a work in progress, and it is not intended for production use in its current state.
 Use at your own risk.

----

-**Note:** Replace `yourusername` and `your-repository` in the URLs with your actual GitHub username and repository name.

-Thank you for your interest in this project!
-We appreciate your patience as we work to develop a robust communications module for the Denon DN 900R.